 5. Time to get things done

 Sensitive people like a slower pace of life.
-We like pondering all our options before making a decision and regularly reflecting on our experiences.
+We like pondering all our options before making a decision.
+We’re always reflecting on our experiences.
 We hate busy schedules and rushing from one event to the next.
 One of the hardest parts of my day during the work week is getting moving in the morning and leaving my apartment on time.
 Saturday mornings, when I don’t have to work, are for going at my own pace.
 It’s calming and restorative to know I don’t have to be dressed and ready to go anywhere anytime soon.

 6. Plenty of sleep

-Lack of sleep (less than 7 hours a night, for most people) makes the average person irritable and less productive, but lack of sleep for the sensitive person can make life almost unbearable.
+Lack of sleep (less than 7 hours a night, for most people) makes the average person irritable and less productive.
+But lack of sleep for the sensitive person can make life almost unbearable.
 Getting enough sleep soothes my ramped-up senses and helps me process my thoughts and emotions.
-How much sleep I get can literally make or break my next day.
+How much sleep I get can literally make or break my day.
 Without proper sleep, every little stressor seems ten times worse.